Dipole Antennas Include:

 Dipole antenna basics Current & voltage Half wave dipole Folded dipole Short dipole Doublet Dipole length Dipole feeds Radiation pattern Build HF ham dipole Inverted V dipole HF multiband fan dipole HF multiband trap dipole G5RV antenna FM dipole design

-However it is found that the physical length of the dipole antenna is not exactly the same as the electrical wavelength in free space - it is slightly shorter, and it is often necessary to calculate the dipole length as best as possible.
+However it is found that the physical length of the dipole antenna is not exactly the same as the electrical wavelength in free space.
+In fact it is slightly shorter, even if only by a small amount.

 Dipole length variation from free space length

 Although the antenna may be an electrical half wavelength, or multiple of half wavelengths, this physical length is not exactly the same as the wavelength for a signal travelling in free space.